racinel200/DeviceManagerRDMUIC/README.md

 pip install mysql-connector
 pip install discord_webhook

+Put your Device UUID's and names in the RDM_Devices Folder

 Specify your UI Control Folder in the same directory as the script plug in your DB info and backend url info and run python DeviceManagerV6.py in a console.
 To exit out and stop all devices use control C in the same terminal window